insure logo

 • Intentional damage: Intentional acts are not covered.
 For example, if you purposely leave your heat off during the winter and it causes your pipes to burst, that will not be reimbursed.

-• Damage from negligence: If you don’t regularly upkeep your home or don’t make repairs to damaged items that later lead to water damage, you won’t be covered.
+• Damage from negligence: If you don’t regularly maintain your home or don’t make repairs that later lead to water damage, you won’t be covered.

 • Structural water damage: Damage from a structure like a pool isn’t always covered.
 However, some insurers will cover this type of damage.